 so you can make time for what matters: your goals, your dreams, and your family.

-Welcome, fellow momma.
-I am so glad we found each other!
+Welcome, I am so glad we found each other!

 When I first became a mom, I was more than overwhelmed!
 It took me a long time just to figure out how to take care of my baby AND get a shower.
 Forget clean clothes and clean dishes!

-Worst of all, I gave up on my intellectual and creative pursuits of reading and writing (hobbies and work that I had previously identified myself by) and there was never even a thought that I could have time to work from home.
+Because of this feeling of overwhelm, I gave up on my intellectual and creative pursuits of reading and writing (hobbies and work that I had previously identified myself by).

 After two years of this, I felt like I had become a soulless and depressed “mom blob” with no identity of my own.

 Housework overwhelmed me.

 I wanted everything to be perfect and I never had the time to accomplish all the things I intended.

 I longed to have time to pursue my life goals and have a “pinterest-perfect” house.